 When ON (set to 1 or checked), the MetaDataBlockFetch option enables blockfetching for meta data without affecting other result sets.

 This will increase the speed of retrieving metadata, such as lists of tables or columns in a data source.
-This option is enabled by default, but needs to be disabled for a few ODBC drivers that do not support it (see the Easysoft ODBC-ODBC Bridge FAQ for a list of these drivers).
+This option is enabled by default, but needs to be disabled for a few ODBC drivers that do not support it (see "Why do I not get a list of all the tables and columns in a database?" the Easysoft ODBC-ODBC Bridge KB for a list of these drivers).